attila386/wgmini/README.md

 - Prepare a client config on your client machine or at least generate private and public keys.
 You will need the client's public key soon.

 - Select a port for Wireguard to communicate.
-In this config we preset the default wireguard port, 51821.
+In this config I preset the default wireguard port, 51821.

 - You have to preselect an IP subnet for wireguard for communications that differs from your LAN subnets on either end.
-We chose 172.16.0.0/24.
+I chose 172.16.0.0/24.
 Feel free to change it according to your needs.

 - Pick an IP address from the communications subnet for your Wireguard server.